 The auditorium extends over five floors, and the sumptuous furnishings include red and gold decorated chairs, countless sconces, and magnificent boxes.

-You can visit the theater with or without a performance.
-The entrance fee without a performance is 13 euros and also includes an audio guide.
+You can visit the theatre with or without a performance.

 To the northeast of Venice lies the small, colorful island of Burano, which is an essential part of a trip to Venice.

 You can easily visit Burano in an afternoon.
-The island has just 2700 inhabitants and is 45 minutes away by vaporetto (water bus).
+The island has just 2700 inhabitants and is 45 minutes away by the vaporetto line 12.
 It’s famous for its charming, colorful houses.

 You can also take a guided boat cruise to Burano, which includes the islands of Murano and Torcello.
 You’ll have 1 to 2 hours free time on each island to look around on your own.